-VIOLATIONS OF ETHICS ACT: PENALTIES

-AS 24.60.170(i), AS 24.60.174-176, and AS 24.60.970
+PENALTIES FOR VIOLATIONS OF THE LEGISLATIVE ETHICS ACT: AS 24.60.170(i), AS 24.60.174-176, and AS 24.60.970

-Legislator: If the violator is or was a legislator, the body in which the legislator served (i.e., the House or Senate) must vote on the penalty.
+Legislator: If the violator is or was a legislator, the body in which the legislator serves (i.e., the House or Senate) must vote on the penalty.
 The body has the power to review the committee's recommendation and to alter the penalty.
 The body may not question the Ethics Committee's finding that the Ethics Act was violated and must impose an appropriate penalty.
-AS 24.60.176(a).
-Expulsion from the legislature requires a two-thirds vote of the full body.
-All other penalties require a majority vote of the full body in which the legislator served.
+AS 24.60.176(a) Expulsion from the legislature requires a two-thirds vote of the full body.
+All other penalties require a majority vote of the full body in which the legislator serves.